kubedb/docs/docs/guides/proxysql/scaling/vertical-scaling/cluster/index.md

 - `spec.proxyRef.name` specifies that we are performing vertical scaling operation on `proxy-server` instance.
 - `spec.type` specifies that we are performing `VerticalScaling` on our server.
-- `spec.VerticalScaling.proxysql` specifies the desired resources after scaling.
+- `spec.verticalScaling.proxysql` specifies the desired resources after scaling.

 Let's create the `ProxySQLOpsRequest` CR we have shown above,